LeooCesar/LeooCesar.github.io/_posts/2026-06-27-kw-contribution.md

 The fix was straightforward.
 I changed the postfix increment to a prefix increment ((++count)).
 This way, the expression evaluates to 1 on the first iteration, ensuring a successful exit status (0).
 I also added a comment to the function header explicitly recommending assertEquals over compare_command_sequence for single-line comparisons, as requested by the issue author.
 Right now, the PR is open and I am waiting for the maintainers to review the code.
 I will update this post once I get their feedback.

+# Feedback

+After almost a month of waiting for a reply, I got an email from Rodrigo Siqueira, one of the project maintainers.
+He accepted the contribution, noting that he made some minor adjustments to the original code before merging it.
+The patch has now been officially pushed to the `unstable` branch of the repository.
+He apologized for the late response, but I think it must have been because of the amount of work with the repository.
+I don't know if my experience waiting for an answer would apply to everyone, or if it was just an isolated incident.

+# Conclusion

+In general, the experience contributing to the Kworkflow (kw) project was very good.
+Aside from the time waiting for a reply, all the other aspects like finding an issue, understanding the issue, learning how to test my contribution were pretty easy to adapt and understand.